-Hearing strange noises when your air conditioner is on?
-There's probably something wrong with your unit.
-If you ignore it, it could lead to significant—and expensive—problems eventually.
+Hearing odd noises when your air conditioner is running?
+There's likely something wrong with your unit.
+If you don’t pay attention to it, it could lead to significant—and expensive—issues eventually.
 We're going to help you figure out what’s going on with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling normally indicates a complication with your refrigerant line.
 If you can't determine where the noise is coming from, that's alright.
 An expert can help verify where this noise is occurring.
 You can read more information on our gurgling noises guide.